-CITY OF) ISLA ND OF () GUAM) SS. under (this Atinfluen days p to disc submit Guam's Ifidavit ree, commerceding lose any ting this Procurement Law for the equires all Bidders/Onissions, gratuities, king the publication of the changes to the facts of Affidavit is awarded he purpose of offerors/Prospokbacks, and ais solicitation disclosed here a contract, the purpose of the purpose Proposal or responding to any me of entering into a contract with the pective Contractors to make districted and until award of a contract rein throughout the solicitation put the duty to disclose any change ract, including any extensions of e government of Guam, closures of ownership, aring the 365 calendar t.
-This includes the duty rocess; and if the entity to the facts disclosed A. depose and say that I am an auth r and that (please check and fill o [] decisions are by, and all profit is f Contractor is an individual with a lefor, that same individual, with principle. ncipal place of business [] (as defined in 1 GCA owned entirely (100%) . § 715 or 5 (%) by Contractor is a business GCA §§ 5030(n) or 5233(b)), and is a sole proprietorship , with principal [] (as defined in 1 GC following multiple in A § 715 or dividuals.
-N c Contractor is a business 5 GCA §§ 5030(n) or 5233(b)) Note: owners of more than 10% ar of smaller percentage are encoura , and is owned by the e statutorily required to Name of Owner Principal Place of Business Stro Address eet % of Interest
+CITY / OF) ss.
+FGUAM) ISLA ND OF GUAM) under (this A influer days p to disc Guam's infidavit ince, commerceding lose any Procurement Law for the purrequires all Bidders/Offerors missions, gratuities, kickback g the publication of this solid changes to the facts disclose Affidavit is awarded a contribution.
+Offer/Proposal or responding to any method of sour pose of entering into a contract with the government of Prospective Contractors to make disclosures of as, and conflicts of interest occurring during the 3 citation and until award of a contract.
+This included herein throughout the solicitation process; and tract, the duty to disclose any changes to the face contract, including any extensions or renewals ent of Guam, f ownership, 65 calendar ades the duty if the entity cts disclosed A. tworn, depose and say that I am an authorized repretractor and that (please check and fill out all that a [] decisions are by, and all pro ctive Contractor is an individual with a business lid fit is for, that same individual, with principal plac e of business [] (as defined in 1 GCA § 715 ective Contractor is a business or artification of 5 GCA §§ 5030(n) or 5233(b)), and is a sole person, we see the being: roprietorship [] (as defined in 1 GCA § 7 following multiple individu ective Contractor is a business or artifi 15 or 5 GCA §§ 5030(n) or 5233(b)), and is or als.
+Note: owners of more than 10% are statutoril wners of smaller percentage are encouraged to be 1 wned by the y required to Name of Owner Principal Place of Business Street Address % of Interest

-Commissions a sing Ownership, Influer and Conflicts of Interest t Form 002 (Rev. 11/17) t [] Any more-than- per 5 GCA § 523 is encouraged to the more-than-10% owners listed above is a business or art 25% owners of such a business or artificial person are 33.
-Note: any less-than-25% owners of such a business or artificial person are also be listed below. listed below Name of >1 10% Owner Busin ess or Artificial Person: Owner Busi Person (ners of the >10% ness or Artificial "Second Tier wner") Owner's Principal Place of Business Street Address % of Interest Name of ot her >10% Owner Business or Artificial Person: >10% Owi Artificial P owners of the ner Business or Person ("Second Owner") Owner's Principal Place of Business Street Address % of Interest such Bidde Second Tier Owner/Offeror/Prospection er identified above is an artificial person, the natural or artifiner who have held more than 49% of the shares or in ive Contractor (Third Tier Owners) are as follows [if none, p. nterest in the Secon nd Tier Owner Nam ne Nan ne of Third Tier Ow vner Principal Place of Business Street Address % of Interest
+Commissions a sing Ownership, Influen and Conflicts of Interest t Form 002 (Rev. 11/17/ [] Any more-than- per 5 GCA § 523 the more-than-10% owners listed above is a business of 25% owners of such a business or artificial person 3.
+Note: any less-than-25% owners of such a business of also be listed below. are listed below Name of >1 10% Owner Busine ess or Artificial Person: Owner Busi Person (ners of the >10% iness or Artificial "Second Tier wner") Owner's Principal Place of Business Street Address % of Interest Name of ot her >10% Owner Business or Artificial Person: >10% Own Artificial P owners of the ner Business or Person ("Second Owner") Owner's Principal Place of Business Street Address % of Interest such Second Tier Own er identified above is an artificial person, the natural or a per who have held more than 49% of the shares of ve Contractor (Third Tier Owners) are as follows [if non or interest in the Secon nd Tier Owner Nam e Nan ne of Third Tier Ow ner Principal Place of Business Street Address % of Interest